 Inflectra comes with a Boxed Warning alerting health care professionals and patients of the increased risk of serious infections and malignancies.
 The most common reported side effects of Inflectra include respiratory infections, headache, coughing and stomach pain.

-Development History and FDA Approval Process for Inflectra
+Development timeline for Inflectra

-|Apr 5, 2016||FDA Approves Inflectra (infliximab-dyyb) a Biosimilar to Remicade|
+|Apr 5, 2016||Approval FDA Approves Inflectra (infliximab-dyyb) a Biosimilar to Remicade|

 |Feb 9, 2016||FDA’s Arthritis Advisory Committee Recommends Approval of Celltrion’s CT-P13, a Proposed Biosimilar Infliximab|